frekons/litt-game/README.md

 ###### Map Editor

 ### Bugs
-- player can't jump on bullets
+- no known bug at the moment.